tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 [default in-process ABCI client](https://github.com/tendermint/tendermint/blob/v0.34.x/abci/client/local_client.go#L18) and the
-[default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.34.x/abci/server/socket_server.go#L32) used a global lock to guard the handling of events across all connections, so they were not concurrent at all.
-This meant whether your app was compiled in-process with Tendermint using the `NewLocalClient`, or run out-of-process using the `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.
+[default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.34.x/abci/server/socket_server.go#L32) use a global lock to guard the handling of events across all connections, so they are not concurrent at all.
+This means whether your app is compiled in-process with Tendermint using the `NewLocalClient`, or run out-of-process using the `SocketServer`, ABCI messages from all connections are received in sequence, one at a time.

 The existence of this global mutex means Go application developers can get thread safety for application state by routing all reads and writes through the ABCI system.
 Thus it may be unsafe to expose application state directly to an RPC interface, and unless explicit measures are taken, all queries should be routed through the ABCI Query method.